 All transactions with related parties take place in an arm's length manner.

-Group companies have intercompany transactions which are related to administrative services.
+Group companies have intercompany transactions which are mainly related to administrative services.
+Besides Elenia Finance Oyj provides treasury services to the Group companies.
 These are eliminated upon consolidation.

-Events after the reporting period
+17 Events after the reporting period